I’m happy to report — missions accomplished. Especially the latter. Oh man, you guys, this trip ended up being the Greek salad-a-thon of my dreams!!

 So here’s the thing about Greek salads in Greece — they truly are consistent.
 Same fresh ingredients, same simple presentation, same winning flavors every single time.
 Granted, various parts of the country do have their own local salads (for example, we tried the Santorini salad and the Folegandros salad), each of which feature a unique local ingredient or two in the mix.
 But when you order horiatiki — the traditional Greek salad — here’s what you will find every time:

-- No lettuce.
-Or any other fresh greens, for that matter.
+No lettuce.
+Nor any other fresh greens, for that matter.
 A classic Greek salad is made solely with a base of veggies, tomatoes, olives and cheese…which we loved.

-- Mega hunk of feta.
-Greece takes a lot of pride (as they should) in their delicious sheep’s milk fresh feta.
-And as such, it’s the star of the show, served in an enormous brick (either square or triangle) sitting on top of the salad.
+Mega hunk of feta.
+Greece takes a lot of pride (as they should) in their delicious fresh sheep’s milk feta.
+And as such, it’s the star of the show, served in a large brick (either square or triangle) sitting atop the salad.
 It’s never crumbled.
-(Although if crumbled feta is all you can find at the store, don’t be deterred…it’ll still be great.)
+(Although if crumbled feta is all you can find at the store, no worries…it’ll still work great.)

 So let’s get a little more specific with these ingredients.
 For a traditional Greek salad recipe, you will need:

 Tomatoes: We were always served ripe, round, medium-size tomatoes cut into wedges.
 But any small to medium ripe tomatoes will do here.
 And as always, fresh, ripe, in-season tomatoes will kick this salad up a mega notch.

 Cucumber: Either Persian or English cucumbers will do.

 Green bell pepper: Again, traditional.
 Although I wouldn’t fault you if you subbed in a sweeter red bell pepper.

 Feta: Made from sheep’s milk, and always served in a large chunk.